OctopusSamples/SpaceCloner/docs/HowItWorks.md

 ## What won't it clone
 The script `CloneSpace.ps1` will not clone the following items:
+- Releases
 - Deployments
-- External Auth Providers (or groups)
-- Packages
-- Releases
 - Roles
+- Users
+- External Auth Providers
 - Tenant Variables
-- Server settings (folders, SMTP, Jira integration, proxy settings)
+- Server Settings (folders, SMTP, JIRA, etc)
+- Packages
+- Build Information
-- Users
+- Certificates

 This script assumes the user for the destination has `Space manager` rights.
 Some of those items, users, roles, and creating spaces, cannot be copied over because the space manager does not have permissions to do so.